Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 .. class:: lead

-A Playbook_ that automates everything in this tutorial is available.
+A Playbook_ that automates everything in this tutorial is available. |ci-status|

 How to use
 ==========